universal-packages/universal-template-populator/README.md

   ```

 - **`templateExtension`** `string`
-  By default `.template` files are goint to be the ones being mapped, but you can change which extension should be used.
+  By default `.template` files are going to be the ones being mapped, but you can change which extension should be used.

 ## transferTemplateFile()

-Reads the spcified template file replace any vairables in it and save it to the destination location.
-So basicaly handles just one file.
+Reads the specified template file replace any variables in it and save it to the destination location.
+So basically handles just one file.

 ```js
 import { transferTemplateFile } from '@universal-packages/template-populator'